jayantasamaddar/quick-reference/aws/serverless/lambda/functions/cronevent/README.md

-# Logs out a scheduled event
+# Logs a scheduled event to CloudWatch Logs

 - Integrates Amazon EventBridge with AWS Lambda (Asynchronous Invocation) and CloudWatch Logs